BharathxD/DevCircle/README.md

 ## TODO

-- Implement Search feature for users and communities.
+- Implement Search feature for users [Not yet completed] and communities [Done].
 - Add a /settings page to configure the following:
   - Cookies
   - Theme/Mode